taylorwilsdon/ai-chrome-extension/README.md

 2. **Configure the Endpoint**:
    - Click the gear icon in the extension popup.
+   - If running open-webui locally, http://localhost:3000 would be your endpoint.
    - Enter your desired chat endpoint URL.
    - Click "Save" to apply the changes.

 ## Contributing
-Contributions are welcome!
-Please follow these steps to contribute:
+Contributions are welcome but it really ain't all that.
+Feel free to steal and do whatever you please.
+If you do want to contribute for some reason, please follow these steps to contribute:
 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
 3. Make your changes and commit them.